RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 1. What was the most challenging aspect of this task?

-> Learning about / implimenting the hashmaps, and the differences between them, some hashmaps are simlper than others, however some can get quite complex, with hashes as SHA256 using cryptography / encryption to ensure high security, and outputs an hash of 256 bits long
+> Learning about / implimenting the hashmaps, and the differences between them, some hashmaps are simpler than others, however some can get quite complex, with hashes as SHA256 using cryptography / encryption to ensure high security, and outputs an hash of 256 bits long

 2. If you didn't have to use a PlayerList, how would you have changed them implementation of the hash map and why?

-> I would have either used an list / array, this can provide an simlier soution to the linked list and is built directly into
+> I would have either used an list / array, this can provide an similar solution however is built directly into python, with no need to use other classes or libraries, or an dictionary, as this can lead to better efficiency, and is built into python with optimisation, that the link list i created would not achieve.

 ## Reference